demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-CVE_Enrichment_-_Generic_v2_README.md

-This playbook performs CVE Enrichment using the following integrations:
+This playbook performs CVE Enrichment using one or more integrations.
+Supported integrations:
 - VulnDB
 - CIRCL CVE Search
 - IBM X-Force Exchange